vikumchathuranga/iot-hub-c-raspberrypi-getstartedkit/README.md

 - Log on to the [Microsoft Azure Portal](https://portal.azure.com/)
 - In the menu, click **New**, then click **Internet of Things**, and then click **Stream Analytics Job**
 - Enter a name for the job (We chose “PiStorageJob”), a preferred region, then choose your subscription.
 At this stage you are also offered to create a new resource group or to use an existing resource group.
-Choose the resource group you created earlier (In our case, `Pi2Suite`).
+Choose the resource group you created earlier (In our case, `PiSuite`).
 - Once the job is created, open your **Job’s blade** or click on the **pinned tile**, and find the section titled _“Job Topology”_ and click the **Inputs** tile.
 In the Inputs blade, click on **Add**
 - Enter the following settings:
     - Input Alias = _`TempSensors`_